 Q: For the finance model, taking the €1.5M min award amount as an example - do the enterprises need to match with 50% cash or can in-kind contribution count as matched funds?
 Can the 50% contribution come from international partner in the way of in-kind access to a test facility?

-A: The DTIF requires 50% private funding or finance as co-funding.
-There are no in-kind contributions in the DTIF.
+A: The DTIF requires 50% private funding or finance as co-funding and in-kind contributions are not acceptable.
 Company claims must be based on incurred costs.